Rising political star in China under investigation as Xi tightens grip

 Playing politics

-Since he became China's general secretary and head of the nearly 90 million-strong Communist Party of China (CPC) in 2012, Xi has worked quickly to consolidate his power, putting his allies into key government and provincial posts.
+After becoming general secretary of the nearly 90 million-strong Communist Party of China (CPC) in 2012, Xi has worked quickly to consolidate his power, putting his allies into key government and provincial posts.

 "He is a powerful figure, he is the most powerful leader since (late paramount leader) Deng Xiaoping," Cheng Li, director at the Brookings Institution's John L. Thornton China Center, told CNN in April.